Knockout roses are among the most eye catching flowers available.

 Rosa Radcor, sometimes called the Rainbow Knockout, this variety produces attractive small, single flowers that are pink in color with yellow centres.

-Rosa Radsunny, or Sunny Knockout, produces sweet smelling yellow flowers.
+Rosa Radsunny, or Sunny Knock Out rose, produces sweet smelling yellow flowers.
+The sunny knock out rose is very popular.

 Rosa Radtko is a double flower rose bush.
 Radtkos cherry red flowers are more tolerant of the cold than other varieties.

-Rosa Radtkopink, another double flower, this variety produces bright pink blooms.
+Rosa Radtkopink, a pink double knock out rose flower, this variety produces bright pink blooms.

 Growing Knock Out Roses

 As we have already noted knockouts are easy to care for.
-They are also hardier than other roses.
+They are also hardier than other roses with high disease resistance.
 This doesn’t mean that they don’t require some special care and attention however.
 When cared for correctly knockouts produce copious colorful flowers throughout the summer months.

 The first thing that you will need to get right is the positioning and planting of your knock out roses.